-In 2017, Czech entrepreneur Michal Illich began his start-up company and conceptualized an aircraft with wings using hybrid-electric vertical takeoff and landing (VTOL) technology for Urban Air Mobility (UAM) (intracity flight, within the same city) or and between two cities (intercity flight).
+In 2017, Czech entrepreneur Michal Illich began his start-up company and conceptualized an aircraft with wings using hybrid-electric vertical takeoff and landing (VTOL) technology for Urban Air Mobility (UAM) between two cities (intercity flight).
 Illich has stated he started his company due to his frustration with the length of time it takes to fly between two fairly close cities using commercial jets.

 Illich has stated he has founded several companies since 1999 and as of 2010 he both an active investor in more than 20 companies and an entrepreneur in software and hardware.
 The company has received funding, is currently looking for more funding and is hiring employees.

 September 2017 saw the first sketch of the of the hybrid-electric VTOL passenger aircraft.
 In May 2018, the first subscale prototype was made to validate their aircraft design.
 In August 2018, a larger subscale prototype was made and flown.
 May of 2019 saw the testing of components for their one-seater prototype.
 In September 2019, wind tunnel testing was performed on a subscale aircraft model.
 Currently, the company is building a one-seat technology demonstrator.

 Specifications for the Zuri include carrying four passengers, able to travel a range of 700 km (435 miles) in less than three hours, has a maximum cruise altitude of 3,700 m (over 12,000 ft), has eight propellers for VTOL flight, one turboprop for forward flight, has a hybrid-electric powertrain and has retractable tricycle-wheeled landing gear.